“I work from home,” you say.

-Your workspace, wherever it is, needs to be treated as hallowed ground.
+Whether you run your own business or have a job that lets you work from home, Your workspace, wherever it is, needs to be treated as hallowed ground.

 Set boundaries with yourself and the people around you -- when you’re behind that screen or closed door, you’re at work.
 If it’s not an emergency, it’s not a distraction that’s permitted in your workspace.

 (Signs with bold letters and red font help, I find.)

 #3.
 Give yourself breaks to boost your productivity

 “Want to be more productive?
 Stop being productive altogether.”

 But it’s true.
 Taking breaks from long stretches of work improves your engagement (which lifts your productivity) with your tasks and relieves stress.